nikita-volkov/hasql-th/README.md

 # Summary

-A Hasql extension-library, which brings compile-time syntax checking of queries atop of a great simplification of declaration of statements.
-All using quasi-quotes.
+An extension library for the ["hasql"](https://github.com/nikita-volkov/hasql) Postgres driver, bringing compile-time syntax checking of queries atop of a great simplification of declaration of statements.
+All the user is left with doing is the specification of SQL.

 Here's a brief example of how it works: